Run the Business Process

 Version have x.y.z format where x is a major version number, y is minor and z is the patch number.
 Every time you release, a new version will be created.
 Version is incremented automatically based on how you want to store the changes in the repository like major or minor update or just as a patch.

 If you are releasing for the first time, then the version will start with 1.0.0.
-Next time you release there will be options to choose if it is a major, minor or patch update and version numbers will be automatically updated.
+Next time you release, the version numbers will be automatically updated.